NokulungaMotsweni/Kolik/DEVLOG.md

 - Merged changes back into `main` after testing.
 - Removed working branch post-merge.
 - Cleaned commit history by committing only tested updates to `main`.

+### 2025-04-11
+- Implemented and registered the CustomUser model in the Django admin panel.
+- Verified admin panel works correctly, showing email, phone number, and verification status.
 ---